jerpint/jerpint.github.io/src/content/blog/different-models-same-slop.md

 So what's going on?
 I'm not sure but I have a few ideas.

-- Benchmaxxing and overfitting on preference datasets could lead to similar biases
+- Benchmaxxing and overfitting on the same preference datasets could lead to similar biases
 - Big model companies use similar data providers
-- Maybe model companies distill on each others' models?
+- Maybe some model companies distill on each others' models?

 One thing is certain, if all models start outputing the same things over and over, we risk finding ourselves seeing the same bland ideas regurgitated over and over.